MaimonLab/SiffPy/siffpy/sifftrac/README.md

 specify a particular color channel, it will return the frames corresponding to that color channel (they're acquired simultaneously, so the timestamp is the same regardless of which color you use).

-## TracPlotter

-`TracPlotter`s and their subclasses implement a `save(path : str = None)`  method that allows you to pickle each `TracPlotter` so that you can resume analysis later, or at least save the results of the analyses you performed (most importantly, stored attributes).

-# Individual plotter classes

-## TrajectoryPlotter

-## HeadingPlotter

-Plots the *wrapped* heading using `FicTracLog`'s `integrated_heading_lab` column.
-The `plot` function takes the keyword `offset` to offset the heading by a set value